 "Not that kind of religion," Eric said.
 "Some spiritual thing.
 I don't really know the details.
 But that's why Shawna and Karina are here, some kind of ritual observance to, you know, say goodbye.
 To Paul."

 I was a little surprised.
 Of course, it wasn't a surprise that this trip was about Paul.
 That went without saying.
 But I hadn't realized the rest.
 Eric wouldn't meet my eyes now and I felt bad for making him snitch on Shawna when Shawna obviously hadn't wanted me to know.

 "I thought it was a little weird," he added, almost sounding like he was apologizing.
 "But I don't know, maybe it'll be good for her.
 Closure.
 Maybe."

 Ever since then, though, no matter how old I got, I thought of the forest as a place for monsters.
-Now, as I looked at that gap in the trees, I thought I saw something very tall, its head scraping the boughs of the trees.
-It was thing, and all out of proportion with itself.
-When it moved I saw its eyes, the way you see the eyes of a cat in the dark, and I thought that its eyes must be really enormous if I could make them out from this distance...
+And now, as I looked at that gap in the trees, I thought I saw something very tall, its head scraping the boughs of the trees.
+It was thing all out of proportion with itself, and I thought that its eyes must be really enormous if I could make them out from this distance...

 And then it was gone, just like that, faster than I could blink.